WPP-Public/Potato-ACE/src/ace/components/tabs/README.md

 ### Tabs controlled using custom events

 The buttons in this example dispatch the `ace-tabs-set-prev-tab`, `ace-tabs-set-next-tab` and `ace-tabs-update-tabs` custom events on the Tabs.
-The JavaScript used by this example is also shown below.
+The JavaScript used by this example is shown below.

 ```html
 <p>These buttons dispatch custom events</p>